rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Tau(g,nf) = %+.3f, d = %.3f, r(g<=>nf) = %+.3f' % (Tau,d,r))
 tau(g,nf) = +0.780, D = 0.300, r(g<=>nf) = +0.234

-We may notice that the correlation *tau* index between the *Net-Flows* ranking and the determined part of the outranking digraph is quite high (+0.78).
-Due to the rather high number of missing data, the *r* -valued relational equivalence between the *nf* and the *g* digraph may, however, be misleading with a characteristics value of *only* +0.234; a value corresponding nevertheless to an epistemic majority support of nearly 62% of the movie critics' rating opinions.
+We notice that the correlation *tau* index between the *Net-Flows* ranking and the determined part of the outranking digraph is quite high (+0.78).
+Due to the rather high number of missing data, the *r* -valued relational equivalence between the *nf* and the *g* digraph, with a characteristics value of *only* +0.234, may be misleading.
+Yet, +0.234 still corresponds to an epistemic majority support of nearly 62% of the movie critics' rating opinions.

 It would be interesting to compare similarly the correlations one may obtain with other global ranking heuristics, like the *Copeland* or the *Kohler* ranking rule.

 Illustrating preference divergences
 ...................................

-The valued relational equivalence index gives us a further measure for studying how **divergent** or not are the rating opinions expressed by the movie critics.
+The valued relational equivalence index gives us a further measure for studying how **divergent** appear the rating opinions expressed by the movie critics.

 .. image:: correlationTable.png
    :alt: Pairwise valued correlation of movie critics
    :width: 600 px
    :align: center

-It is remarquable that, due to the quite numerous missing data, all pairwise valued ordinal correlation indexes *r(x<=>y)* appear to be small, except the *diagonal* ones.
-The reflexive indexes *s(x<=>x)* would trivially all amount to +1.0 in a plainly determined case.
-Here they indicate a reflexive normalized determination score *d*, i.e. how many movies a critic did actually evaluate.
-The lower *d* appears, the less movies a critic has evaluated.
-Critic *JPT*, the editor of the Graffiti magazine for instance, evaluated all but one (*d* = 24*23/600 = 0.92), whereas critic *FG* evaluated only 10 movies among the 25 in discussion (*d* = 10*9/600 = 0.15).
+It is remarquable that, due to the quite numerous missing data, all pairwise valued ordinal correlation indexes *r(x<=>y)* appear to be of low value, except the *diagonal* ones.
+These reflexive indexes *s(x<=>x)* would trivially all amount to +1.0 in a plainly determined case.
+Here they indicate a reflexive normalized determination score *d*, i.e. the *proportion* of pairs of movies each critic did evaluate.
+Critic *JPT* (the editor of the Graffiti magazine), for instance, evaluated all but one (*d* = 24*23/600 = 0.92), whereas critic *FG* evaluated only 10 movies among the 25 in discussion (*d* = 10*9/600 = 0.15).

-To get a picture of the actual divergence of rating opinions concerning **jointly seen** pairs of movies, we may develop a *Principal Component Analysis* ([10]_) of the *tau* correlation matrix.
+To get a picture of the actual divergence of rating opinions concerning **jointly seen** pairs of movies, we may develop a *Principal Component Analysis* ([10]_) of the corresponding *tau* correlation matrix.
 The 3D plot of the first 3 principal axes is shown below.

 >>> g.export3DplotOfCriteriaCorrelation(ValuedCorrelation=False)